Zlatej/copy.nvim/README.md

 # copy.nvim

-Copy visual selection with additional information
+Copy with additional filename and line number

 ## Setup